puppetlabs/puppetlabs-apache/README.md

 ##### `server_signature`

 Configures a trailing footer line to display at the bottom of server-generated documents, such as error documents and output of certain [Apache modules][], via Apache's [`ServerSignature`][] directive.
 Valid options: 'Off', 'On'.

 Default: 'On'.

 ##### `server_tokens`

 Controls how much information Apache sends to the browser about itself and the operating system, via Apache's [`ServerTokens`][] directive.

 Default: 'OS'.

 ##### `service_enable`

 Determines whether Puppet enables the Apache HTTPD service when the system is booted.

-Valid options: Boolean.
+Boolean.
 Default: `true`.

 ##### `service_ensure`

 Determines whether Puppet should make sure the service is running.
-Valid options: '`true`' (equivalent to 'running'), '`false`' (equivalent to 'stopped').
+Valid options: '`true`' (or 'running'), '`false`' (or 'stopped').

+The '`false`' or 'stopped' values set the 'httpd' service resource's `ensure` parameter to '`false`', which is useful when you want to let the service be managed by another application, such as Pacemaker.

 Default: 'running'.

-The '`false`' or 'stopped' values set the 'httpd' service resource's `ensure` parameter to '`false`', which is useful when you want to let the service be managed by another application, such as Pacemaker.

 ##### `service_name`

 Sets the name of the Apache service.

-Default: determined by your operating system.
+Default: Depends on operating system.

 - **Debian and Gentoo**: 'apache2'
 - **FreeBSD**: 'apache22'